-- ✓ To realize the futility of our hankering to acquire more and more material possessions in order to enjoy life. . - ✓ To free us from the stranglehold of consumerism in our lives and from the fallacy that happiness is more in having than in being. - ✓ To guard ourselves against the wrong system of values ruling our world. - ✓ To realize that a life of moderation and of making do with what we have, is the path to satisfaction.
+- ✓ To realize the futility of our hankering for more and more material possessions in order to enjoy life. . - ✓ To free us from the stranglehold of consumerism in our lives and from the fallacy that happiness is more in having than in being. - ✓ To realize that a life of moderation and of being satisfied with what we have, is the path to contentment.